-Here is everything we bought in a supermarket or street markets.
-At the places we stayed through Airbnb or house sitting we had a kitchen, so our breakfast and sometimes lunch/dinner were prepared at home.
+Here is everything we bought in supermarkets or street markets.
+At the places we stayed through Airbnb or house sitting we had kitchens, so our breakfast and sometimes lunch/dinner were prepared at home.
 This was a great way to keep the budget low and eat well.
-On the market costs are also included the toiletries and cleaning product we bought on the way.
+In the groceries cost is also included the toiletries and cleaning products we bought on the way.

-We always carry in our bag water, fruit and a sandwich, that helps a lot to cut the costs of eating out.
-Also we try to avoid the tourist restaurants, we search for local places.
-In Madrid we had a feast eating in some amazing local dinners.
-Imagine a meal and a beer for just €5, amazing isn´t it?!
-Don’t be jealous you can try this too, we wrote a delicious guide to eat cheaply and well at the Spanish capital. 😛
+We always carry in our bag some water, fruits and a sandwich, that helps cut the cost of eating out a lot.
+We also try to avoid the touristy restaurants, we always search for local places.
+In Madrid, we had a feast eating in some amazing local restaurants.
+Imagine a meal and a beer for just €5, amazing isn’t it?!
+Don’t be jealous, you can try this too, we wrote a delicious guide to eat cheaply and well at the Spanish capital. 😛

-Spain is an open air museum with tons of attraction to visit and see.
+Spain is an open-air museum with tons of attractions to visit and see.
 Art galleries, parks, heritage sites, a bunch of beautiful and interesting stuff.
-Most of them charge entrance fee, what can ruin your budget in a long-term travel.
-However, the solution is very simple, instead of cashing out money, do a good research about the attractions and if they have a day with free entrance.
+Most of them charge an entrance fee, which can ruin your budget on a long-term trip.
+However, the solution is very simple, instead of cashing out money, first research about the attractions and if they have a day with free entrance.

-A smart traveller knows how to find ways to save money!
-Barcelona is an expensive city (compared to other Spanish towns), although our second visit there was really a budget success.
-That’s because we discover the real Catalan style of fun, we learnt how to enjoy Barcelona like a local, and when you do local things your money stretches a lot!
+A savvy traveler knows how to find ways to save money!
+Barcelona is an expensive city (compared to other Spanish towns), although our second visit there was a real budget success.
+That’s because we discover the authentic Catalan style of fun.
+We learned how to enjoy Barcelona like a local, and when you do local things, your money stretches a lot!
 For those traveling with family, here are some tips for visiting Barcelona with kids.
 Traveling alone?
 Read this post about Barcelona solo traveling!

-Other important tip for those who want to travel in Spain on a budget is to book the tickets for the attractions in advance.
-In Barcelona for example, you can save hours of your day if you buy online the ticket for Sagrada Família.
-To help our readers to save money/time we started a new partnership on the blog!
-(Uhuulllll… I love new stuff!!)
-You can buy tickets for all the tourist attractions in Spain [and around the world] here on the blog!
-Safe & Cheap, and we get a little commission… I love win-win situations! 😀
+Another important tip for those who want to travel to Spain on a budget is to book the tickets for the attractions in advance.
+In Barcelona for example, you can save hours of your day if you buy the ticket to Sagrada Família online.

 The free walking tours are a great way to get to know the city and save money too.
-We did walking tours in almost all the places we visited in Spain and thumbs up!
-You can search the tours on internet, Tripadvisor is the best place to found them and check their reviews.
-In Valência the walking tour was outstanding!
-In one day our local guide explained us about culture, history, food and drinks.
-Because of him we enjoyed the city a lot and I got hooked up on Agua de Valência, and Rob tried Horchata, two typical & delicious drinks.
+We went on walking tours in almost all the places we visited in Spain and thumbs up!
+You can search for the tours on the internet, Tripadvisor is the best place to find them and to check for reviews.
+In Valência, the walking tour was outstanding!
+In a single day, our local guide explained to us about culture, history, food, and drinks.
+Because of him we enjoyed the city a lot and I got hooked up on Agua de Valencia, and Rob tried Horchata, two typical and delicious drinks.

 WC: € 1.20